Main Content Anchor

 You may need legal advice if you

-• need to know if you will be successful in appealing a decision of a Magistrate about the disqualification period
+- want to appeal a decision of a Magistrate about the disqualification period

-• want to apply for a work licence for drug driving.
+- want to apply for a work licence.

 Get legal advice

-We may give legal advice on drug driving offences.
-Our Traffic Clinic gives legal advice if you are pleading not guilty to a drug driving charge or there is something complicated about your matter.
+We may give legal advice on drug driving offences, including advice from our Traffic Clinic if you are pleading not guilty to a drug driving charge or there is something complicated about your matter.

-These services may be able to give you legal advice:
+These services may also be able to give you legal advice:

 Community legal centres may give preliminary legal advice on drug driving matters—check with individual CLCs whether they will advise on your matter.